EduardoPetrini/package-version-display/README.md

 ## Requirements

-Currently it works only for JavaScript/TypeScript modules.
+Currently, it works only for JavaScript/TypeScript modules.
 They must contain the package.json file.